markjacksonfishing/markyjackson-taulia/README.md

 I’m Marky Jackson and I am a lover of family, friends, and a die-hard San Francisco Giants fan.
 I left my heart in San Francisco in the summer of 2020, and now reside in San Diego, California.

-I am a senior software engineer at [Equinix Metal](https://metal.equinix.com) on our systems and hardware team.
+I am a senior software engineer at [Equinix Metal](https://metal.equinix.com) on our systems and hardware team focusing on operating and embedded systems.

 I have served in both Iraq and Afghanistan with the United States Army and was previously at Cisco, HP, Yousendit/Hightail, Symantec, Yahoo!, and Sysdig to name a few.